 Q: Can I give my chickens wild birdseed mix?

 Still, as an occasional treat, your chickens will love it!
 And many seeds are high in SOME vitamins and amino acids that your birds do need.
-Even better,
+Even better, some research shows that a diet that contains certain whole grains and seeds may be associated with chickens being able to better stave off salmonella infections.
+You can see those studies here:

-research shows that a diet that contains whole grains and seeds is associated with chickens being able to better stave off salmonella infections.
 So feel free to offer them wild birdseed.
 In moderation, as a treat, it can even be quite healthy!